A Comprehensive Introduction to Evaluating Regression Models

 Relative Squared Error (RSE)

-In order to calculate Relative Squared Error, you take the Mean Squared Error (MSE) and divide it by the square of the difference between the actual and the mean of the data.
-In other words, we divide the MSE of our model by the MSE of a model which uses the mean as the predicted value.
+To calculate Relative Squared Error, you take the Mean Squared Error (MSE) and divide it by the square of the difference between the actual and the mean of the data.
+In other words, we divide the MSE of our model by the MSE of a model that uses the mean as the predicted value.

 rse evaluation metric formula